hyNTU/DDT/README.md

 # DisT

-This is the pytorch implementation of our paper: **Discriminative Denoising Training Framework**.
+This is the pytorch implementation of our paper: **Discriminative Training Framework**.

 ## Environment
 - python 3.11.5